Skip to main content

 Tony Ferraiolo

 There are plenty of books in existence about transgender youth.
 There are a lot of good people, trying to give good information, and for the most part they are.
-But you might be asking yourself what makes this book different than the others.
-This book is different because you will be educated directly by transgender children and teens.
-Not by a medical professional.
-Not by a life coach.
-Not even by me.
-This book will illustrate how transgender children and teens feel and think about themselves, as told through their art.
-Each drawing is accompanied by a statement where each child describes what their art means to them.
+But what makes this book different is that you will be educated directly by transgender children and teens.

 Before I Had the Words: On Being a Transgender Young Adult